Things to Do in Zadar in November

 Best Activities in November

-Old Town Walking and Architecture Tours
+Old Town Walking Tours with Roman and Venetian Focus

 Plitvice Lakes National Park Day Trips

-Kornati Islands Boat Excursions
+Kornati Islands Archipelago Boat Excursions